vanshtaneja23/dqn-carracing/README.md

 ## 🙏 Acknowledgments

 - OpenAI Gymnasium for the CarRacing environment
-- PyTorch team for the excellent deep learning framework
+- PyTorch team for the deep learning framework
-- Render for free deployment platform
+- Render for deployment platform

 ---

 **Built with ❤️ for the ML community**

+*Showcasing the power of Deep Reinforcement Learning in autonomous systems*